 - You can work on getting a Limited/Temporary Separation Agreement.
 This means working out terms of living separately until you can file a full divorce settlement agreement.

 - You can attempt divorce mediation.
 Divorce mediation is an excellent option when parties find it difficult to agree but do not want to spend money on two attorneys.
 In an ideal case you can come up with an agreement which can go forward when courts reopen.

 - You can work on and execute Pre-Nuptial and Post –Nuptial agreements.

 These agreements do not involve courts as they are negotiated by the client and his/her attorney.

 Call (212) 826-9900 today to Book Your Zoom/Video Consultation.

-You may have found this page by looking for non-emergency divorce and family law cases that you can work on with your COVID-19 Coronavirus NYC divorce attorney right now while Courts are temporarily shut down and you are quarantined or staying at home with your partner.
+You may have found this page by looking for non-emergency divorce and family law cases that you can work on with your COVID-19 Coronavirus NYC divorce attorney right now.
 You can still get help today if you are seeking a divorce in Manhattan during the pandemic because you can find your attorney, work with him via video/phone conferencing and prepare your next steps all by working virtually with our attorney.
 Coronavirus has put a strain on marriages in NYC.
 Don’t let problems build up.
 Take the next step if you need help.